guiaugustoga987/it2fpid_ltc/README.md

 #self.TEST_MODE = 'following'
 ```

 The simulations variables are stored on .txt files on Results folder.
 Each run stores 300 samples for lateral/angular modes and 1600 samples for the following mode.
-The variables to be stored, number of runs and amount of samples can be changed as needed
+The variables to be stored, number of runs and amount of samples can be changed as needed.